LucasOAssuncao/Project-Bank-accounts/README.md

 ## How to use

-###  You will need to click in "sign up" at main page.
+###  You will need to click in "sign up" at home page.

 ###  "username" will require at least 3 characters.